ShivShah19/Advance-To-Do-list/README.md

 - **Delete Task:** Remove tasks from the list that are no longer needed.

 - **Filtering:**

   - **By Priority:** Filter tasks based on priority levels (high or low).
   - **By Completion:** Filter tasks based on completion status (complete or incomplete).

+- **Local Storage:** Your tasks persist even after refreshing the page or closing the browser, thanks to local storage.

 ## Technologies Used